elastic/kibana/rfcs/text/0013_saved_object_migrations.md

    which can cause future problems like write failures or inconsistent query results.

+## 5.5 Tag objects as “invalid” if their transformation fails
+> This alternative prevents a failed migration when there's a migration transform function bug or a document with invalid data.
+Although it seems preferable to not fail the entire migration because of a single saved object type's migration transform bug or a single invalid document this has several pitfalls:
+>  1. When an object fails to migrate the data for that saved object type becomes inconsistent.
+This could load to a critical feature being unavailable to a user leaving them with no choice but to downgrade.
+>  2. Because Kibana starts accepting traffic after encountering invalid objects a rollback will lead to data loss leaving users with no clean way to recover.
+> As a result we prefer to let an upgrade fail and making it easy for users to rollback until they can resolve the root cause.

+> Achieves goals: (2.2)
+> Mitigates Errors (3.1), (3.2)

+1. Tag objects as “invalid” if they cause an exception when being transformed, but don’t fail the entire migration.
+2. Log an error message informing administrators that there are invalid objects which require inspection.
+For each invalid object, provide an error stack trace to aid in debugging.
+3. Administrators should be able to generate a migration report (similar to the one dry run migrations create) which is an NDJSON export of all objects tagged as “invalid”.
+   1. Expose this as an HTTP API first
+   2. (later) Notify administrators and allow them to export invalid objects from the Kibana UI.
+4. When an invalid object is read, the Saved Objects repository will throw an invalid object exception which should include a link to the documentation to help administrators resolve migration bugs.
+5. Educate Kibana developers to no longer simply write back an unmigrated document if an exception occurred.
+A migration function should either successfully transform the object or throw.

 # 6. How we teach this
 1. Update documentation and server logs to start educating users to depend on snapshots for Kibana rollbacks.